yaxollum/diagonator/README.md

 # diagonator-server
-A server that controls [diagonator](https://github.com/yaxollum/diagonator).
+A server that controls [diagonator](https://github.com/yaxollum/diagonator), giving you a break timer, daily requirements, and locked time ranges

 ## Installation